MickB74/ESGREPORTAIAGENT/README.md

 2.  **Workflow**:
     - **Search**: Enter a company name in Tab 1.
-    - **Verify**: Check individual reports.
+    - **Verify**: Check individual reports or "Save All".
-    - **Manage Data**: Go to Tab 4 ("Data Manager") to fix missing or incorrect URLs in the master database.
+    - **Manage**: Go to "User Saved Links" to curate your collection or "Data Manager" to add new companies.

 ## 📁 Project Structure

-- `app.py`: The main Streamlit application powered by Python.
+- `app.py`: The main Streamlit application.
+- `mongo_handler.py`: Handles all MongoDB Atlas interactions (CRUD for links and companies).
-- `SP500ESGWebsites.csv`: The **Master Source of Truth** for company data (Ticker, Name, Website).
+- `SP500ESGWebsites.csv`: Backup/Migration source for company data.
-- `scripts/build_company_map.py`: Helper script that compiles the CSV into JSON maps for fast lookups.
-- `company_map.json`: Generated lookup file for the search engine.
-- `sp500_companies.json`: Generated list for the UI dropdowns.
-- `saved_links.json`: Your personal list of bookmarked resources.
+- `requirements.txt`: Python dependencies.

 ## 📦 Dependencies